Chief of Police

-I began my tenure as a Portsmouth Police Officer in 1995, and in my 25th year, became the Chief of Police.
-Portsmouth is known as a “mini-Boston” on the New Hampshire coast, and I am honored to bring my 25+ years of policing experience to the Chief’s Office as your Police Department continues to provide public safety for this wonderful city.
+I began my tenure as a Portsmouth Police Officer in 1995 and was appointed as the Chief of Police in January of 2021.
+Portsmouth is known as a “mini-Boston” on the New Hampshire coast, and I am honored to bring my policing experience to the Chief’s Office as your Police Department continues to provide public safety for this wonderful city.

 I am the recipient of two US Congressional Awards for Outstanding Performance of Duty, and two New Hampshire Congressional Awards for Outstanding Performance of Duty.
 I have also been awarded an Outstanding Performance of Duty Commendation from the International Narcotics Association, a New England Narcotic Enforcement Commendation, and a number of Portsmouth Police Department Commendations and recognitions.

-I am a graduate of the 2017 PERF Senior Management Institute for Police, the 2019 FBI LEEDA Executive Leadership Institute, and have been selected to attend the next FBI National Academy, as soon as classes resume.
+I am a graduate of the 2017 PERF Senior Management Institute for Police; the 2019 FBI LEEDA Executive Leadership Institute; and graduated from the 2022 FBI National Academy, 282nd Session.

-I know this city well, and can say that policing Portsmouth provides a number of unique challenges.
-Our daily service population comes in at around 65,000 people; we have well over 100 events annually which can draw as many as 100,000 people to a single event, a school system with six campuses and more than 2,600 students, a major university right up the road, “beach towns” to the north and south, an international airport and Tradeport, a vibrant hospitality industry, and the largest number per capita of liquor licenses in the state, at 150+.
-In spite of the challenges we find ourselves navigating with COVID-19, Portsmouth is experiencing an explosion of residential and commercial development and the demand for police services that go along with such growth.
+I know this city well and can say that policing Portsmouth presents a number of unique challenges.
+Our daily service population is roughly 65,000; we have well over 100 events annually, which can draw as many as 100,000 people to a single event; a school system with six campuses and more than 2,600 students; a major university right up the road; “beach towns” to the north and south; an international airport and Tradeport; a vibrant hospitality industry; and over 150 liquor licenses, the largest number per capita in the state.
+Portsmouth is experiencing rapid growth due to residential and commercial development and the demand for police services continues to increase along with the population.

-We are an Advanced CALEA-certified Police Department, with 68 full-time police officers, 14 auxiliary police officers and 21 non-sworn civilian employees including dispatchers, clerical staff and four part-time employees who work to provide 24/7 public safety for the City.
+We are a CALEA-accredited police department, with 68 full-time police officers, 22 auxiliary police officers, and 25 non-sworn civilian employees including dispatchers, administrative staff, and four part-time employees who work to support the department's 24/7 public safety services.
 Three elected police commissioners provide policy oversight and an additional layer of accountability and access for the public.
-The Department itself comprises Patrol, Investigations, Operations Support, Professional Standards, and Administration.
+The Department itself comprises Patrol, Investigations, Personnel & Training, Professional Standards, and Administration.

-Along with our Police Commissioners, and in addition to the high standards required by an Advanced CALEA certification, the Portsmouth Police Department is currently engaged in public dialog and careful review of all facets of how the Portsmouth Police Department delivers public safety justly and impartially to all who live, work, and play here.
+Along with our police commissioners, and in addition to the high standards required by CALEA accreditation initiatives, the Portsmouth Police Department is currently engaged in public dialog and careful review of all facets of how the department delivers public safety justly and impartially to all who live, work, and play here.

 I invite you to cruise around our website and take a look at the Strategic Plan.
 In doing so, you will see the plans and high standards of a talented, forward-thinking command staff, and a culture of innovative and energetic employees.
 Please enjoy our city – it is our pleasure to serve you.